Hydrocephalus Care & Treatment: DiaCeph Monitoring & Hydrocephalus Consults

 Here are free downloadable DiaCeph forms (as PDF file) you can use to do your own monitoring:

 My consultations from beginning to end take between 5 and 10 hours.
 My fees for this are billed at $125.00/hour, making the total cost between $625.00 and $1250.00, but often I can do it in 5 hours.
 I can also speak to your doctors.
 But, I do not have staff privileges at any hospitals.

-If you are interested in this monitoring, complete this Authorization to Release Health Records (PDF file) and Professional Services Agreement (PDF file), and mail them along with a check for $625.00 (5-hours of my time) to 3908 1/2 River Ave., Newport Beach, CA 92663.
-If there are no additional complicating issues, in many cases I can complete the monitoring and report in the 5-hour period.
+If you are interested in this monitoring, complete the Authorization to Release Health Records (PDF file) and Professional Services Agreement (PDF file), and mail them along with a check for $625.00 (5-hours of my time) to 3908 1/2 River Ave., Newport Beach, CA 92663.
+If there are no additional complicating issues, I can often complete the monitoring and report in the 5-hour period.
 You may also reach me thru hydro[at]diaceph[dot]com or (949) 642-4592.

 My View on Hydrocephalus

 I host this section on hydrocephalus treatment and CNS shunts to give a first-hand of account of some of the key developments going on in the treatment of hydrocephalus.
 The "trenches" caption above I had earlier used in 1995-97 when I was active on Hyceph-L list serve, and I was experience shunt malfunction for several years.